 VDOT Expected to Release Final Environmental Assessment Shortly

-Following significant concerns from community groups and environmental organizations in response to the draft environmental assessment of the controversial Coalfields Expressway project last summer, VDOT is expected to release a final assessment within the next month.
+Following significant concerns from community groups and environmental organizations in response to the draft environmental assessment of the controversial Coalfields Expressway project last summer, VDOT is expected to release a final assessment soon.

 In August 2012, SELC urged VDOT to prepare a supplemental environmental impact statement for the proposed Coalfields Expressway, which is essentially a mountaintop removal coal mining project camouflaged as a highway.
 The agency’s draft assessment failed to analyze the significant environmental impacts that would result from the project’s new reliance on mountaintop removal coal mining, which prompted over 85,000 public comments urging the agency to conduct a thorough environmental review of the project.

 Under the shield of Virginia’s Public-Private Transportation Act, coal companies have partnered with the state’s Department of Transportation to fast-track approval of a mountaintop removal coal mining venture disguised as a highway project, known as the Coalfields Expressway.

 Originally proposed in the 1990s, the Coalfields Expressway was stymied by a shortage of funding, so VDOT entered into a public-private partnership with two coal companies that proposed an alternate route for the highway.
 VDOT would acquire title to lands needed for rights-of-way and provide partial funding for design and construction.
 The coal companies would then blast away mountaintops to extract coal along the route, clearing the way for VDOT to complete construction of the four-lane highway.